By the end of this section, you will be able to:

 Institutional relationships in foreign policy constitute a paradox.
 On the one hand, there are aspects of foreign policymaking that necessarily engage multiple branches of government and a multiplicity of actors.
 Indeed, there is a complexity to foreign policy that is bewildering, in terms of both substance and process.
 On the other hand, foreign policymaking can sometimes call for nothing more than for the president to make a formal decision, quickly endorsed by the legislative branch.
 This section will explore the institutional relationships present in U.S. foreign policymaking.

 While presidents are more empowered by the Constitution in foreign than in domestic policy, they nonetheless must seek approval from Congress on a variety of matters; chief among these is the basic budgetary authority needed to run foreign policy programs.
 Indeed, most if not all of the foreign policy instruments described earlier in this chapter require interbranch approval to go into effect.
 Such approval may sometimes be a formality, but it is still important.
 Even a sole executive agreement often requires subsequent funding from Congress in order to be carried out, and funding calls for majority support from the House and Senate.
 Presidents lead, to be sure, but they must consult with and engage the Congress on many matters of foreign policy.
 Presidents must also delegate a great deal in foreign policy to the bureaucratic experts in the foreign policy agencies.
 Not every operation can be run from the West Wing of the White House.

 At bottom, the United States is a separation-of-powers political system with authority divided among executive and legislative branches, including in the foreign policy realm.
-Table 1 shows the formal roles of the president and Congress in conducting foreign policy.
+The table shows the formal roles of the president and Congress in conducting foreign policy.